-Perhaps like me, you have wished, imagined and dreamed about becoming a parent ever since you were young.
+Perhaps like me, you have wished, imagined, and dreamed about becoming a parent ever since you were young.
 And then your dreams come true!

-You get married and have that first little bundle of joy which you have been thinking about for so long… but you may just find that the whole experience of becoming a parent doesn’t turn out quite as you expected!
+You get married and have that first little bundle of joy that you have been thinking about for so long… but you may just find that the whole experience of becoming a parent doesn’t turn out quite as you expected!

 Here are a few of the things to consider before becoming a parent or factors to consider before becoming a parent:

 Once you find out that you are pregnant, everything starts to change.
 Not only does your body suddenly begin to “do its own thing” but your thinking is now suddenly no longer about “us two” but about “us as family”.

 The pregnancy itself can be quite a rough ride, from morning/all day sickness, to leg cramps and indigestion….
 But it helps if you are expecting these things and you know that it is normal.